 3. What type of network connects servers to the BIG-IP system?
+Advanced

 Choose the type of network that connects your servers to the BIG-IP system.
 Similar to the question about clients connecting to the BIG-IP system, if you choose WAN or LAN, the system uses this information to determine the appropriate TCP optimizations.
-If you choose WAN through another BIG-IP system, the system uses a secure an optimized tunnel (called an iSession tunnel) for traffic between BIG-IP systems on opposite sides of the WAN.
+If you choose WAN through another BIG-IP system (only appears if you have licensed and provisioned AAM), the system uses a secure an optimized tunnel (called an iSession tunnel) for traffic between BIG-IP systems on opposite sides of the WAN.
 Only choose this option if you have another BIG-IP system across the WAN that will be a part of this Microsoft SharePoint implementation.